 The Calibrate menu allows you to “correct” the open circuit voltage (Voc) and short circuit current (Isc) values of a given IV curve with values that are measured with a digital multimeter (DMM).
 The curve will be regenerated with Voc and Isc calibrated to the measured values, and future curves will be generated using the new calibration.
 There is also an option to specify the values of the resistors that are used in the voltmeter and ammeter circuitry in the hardware.
+And there is an option to calibrate a “bias battery” that may be necessary for IV Swinger 2 variants that are used with PV cells.